 - Bowls of all sizes can be used inside a bin to contain or sort materials.

 Tables for indoor and outdoor sensory activities

 It's easy enough to simply place a bin on the floor, ground, or on a table for your child to use.
 However, if you have space for a dedicated sensory table, there are a few options.

 - Specialty sensory table with removable bins.
-The IKEA “FLISAT” table is popular for this purpose.
-This entire Instagram account is a series of invitations to play using the FLISAT table!
+The IKEA "FLISAT" table is popular for this purpose.
+Follow the hashtag #flisatfun for inspiration to play using the FLISAT table!